harmony-one/h/progress/philipp-petzka.md

 2025 Goals:

-I evolve all my goals around the claim: **Make Harmony the Home of simple DeFi.**
+My mission for 2025 is to **make Harmony the home of simple DeFi.**

-100 million $ TVL: Liquidity is essential to attract users, teams, and projects.
-It also creates a convenient user experience and therefore increases adoption.
-Deep liquidity can be achieved by offering competitive returns for investors.
-Several yield strategies are going to be implemented in the ecosystem.
+100 Million $ TVL:
+Liquidity is crucial for attracting users, teams, and projects, while also providing a seamless experience that drives adoption.
+Deep liquidity will be achieved by offering competitive returns through a variety of yield strategies within the ecosystem.

-10,000 Wallets with a balance of $200$+: Wallet balance is a good metric for indicating whether users see Harmony as a place to store their money.
-To reach the target, we will tap into non-native retail investors by offering simplified and accessible savings strategies.
+10,000 Wallets with a Balance of $200+:
+The balance of wallets is a key metric in determining whether users view Harmony as a place to store their funds.
+To reach this goal, we will target non-native retail investors by offering simple and accessible savings strategies.

+10,000 Daily Active Wallets:
-10,000 daily active wallets: Active addresses indicate user retention and the successful attraction of "Power Users" that naturally influence other users with their actions.
-User retention is important to verify if Harmony is a fun and interesting space for users to return to daily.
-The goal can be achieved by gamified experiences, advanced high-yield farmign strategies and utility-focused products.
+Daily active wallets reflect user retention and the success of attracting "Power Users" who naturally influence others.
+To achieve this goal, we will focus on creating engaging, gamified experiences, advanced high-yield farming strategies, and utility-driven products that keep users returning daily.

 ---